John Hamilton, 1st Marquess of Abercorn: House of Lords and later life

-He was sworn of the Privy Council of Ireland on 7 February 1794.
+Abercorn was sworn of the Privy Council of Ireland on 7 February 1794.
 Most of the Abercorn lands were in Ireland, and the Marquess made great efforts to build a voting bloc in the Irish Parliament from County Donegal and County Tyrone, although with relatively little success.
 He was criticised for being a harsh landlord, and in 1805 he unsuccessfully tried to have a High Court judge who had raised the issue removed from the Bench; the judge's conduct was reckless in the extreme, as Abercorn has been called "the last man who could be attacked with impunity".
 He was invested as a Knight of the Garter on 17 January 1805.

 George W. E. Russell provided the following sketch of his aristocratic character:This admirable nobleman always went out shooting in his Blue Ribbon, and required his housemaids to wear white kid gloves when they made his bed.
 Before he married his first cousin, Miss Cecil Hamilton, he induced the Crown to confer on her the titular rank of an Earl's daughter, that he might not marry beneath his position; and, when he discovered that she contemplated eloping, he sent a message begging her to take the family coach, as it ought never to be said that Lady Abercorn left her husband's roof in a hack chaise.